bast/go-game/notes.md

 `Clear` is used for a position where there is no stone.
 (There may be a better name for this.)

+Radovan: suggest word `Empty` - I am now reading a book about Scientology and have strange associations with the word `Clear`.

 The values of `Black` and `White` are arbitrary, but since black always starts it makes some kind of sense for it to have the lowest value.